ROBOTEAMCRV/roboteamCRV/README.md

 ### Team RoboCRV
 ![](Extras/1731183167090.jpg)
 Our project involves the manufacture of an automated land vehicle that navigates in an environment marked by colored obstacles, taking different paths based on the characteristics and properties of said obstacles.
 We use a technology based on **Arduino (C++)**, which has a programming composed of ultrasonic sensors that send and receive pulses at a distance preset in the code, which, upon detecting the proximity of an object, send a signal to the **Arduino** board, which will indicate to the vehicle's movement system where to go, clockwise or counterclockwise, as preset.
-On the other hand, it also has a vision sensor or **Huskylens (Gravity)** camera to detect colored obstacles, and avoid them when necessary.
+On the other hand, it also has a vision sensor or **HuskyLens (Gravity)** camera to detect colored obstacles, and avoid them when necessary.
 Depending on the color, it will move to the right or left of the obstacle, as required.

-The code was created on a laptop under **Windows 10 and/or GNU-Linux** operating system.
+The code was created on a laptop under **Windows 10 and/or GNU-Linux 5.15.0** operating system.
 The software used is **Arduino IDE version 1.8.18**, loaded onto an **Arduino Mega** board, through a data transmission cable.
 This board is supplied by 2 3.7 volt lithium batteries.

 The device also has another battery holder for two 3.7 volt lithium batteries, which feeds the motor controller and provides the energy needed to perform tasks at optimal speed.